-This module provides the basic techniques of descriptive statistics, probability and statistical inference to undergraduate students in economic and business sciences.
-Prerequisite to the course is the mastering of a few basic mathematical concepts such as limit, derivative and integration at the level of an undergraduate first year introductory course in calculus.
-Overall, these techniques provide the necessary toolkit for quantitative analysis in the processes related to the observation and understanding of collective phenomena.
-From a practical point of view, they are necessary for descriptive, interpretative and decision-making purposes and for conducting statistical studies related to economic and social phenomena.
-In addition to providing the necessary mathematical apparatus, the course also aims at providing the conceptual tools for a critical evaluation of the methodologies considered.
+The course aims at providing the basic techniques of descriptive statistics, probability and statistical inference to undergraduate students in economic and business sciences.
+Prerequisite to the course is the mastering of a few basic mathematical concepts such as limit, derivative and integration at the level of an undergraduate introductory course in calculus.
+Overall, these techniques provide the necessary toolkit for quantitative analysis in processes related to the observation and understanding of collective phenomena.
+From a practical point of view, they are necessary for descriptive, interpretative and decision-making purposes when carrying out statistical studies related to economic and social phenomena.
+In addition to providing the necessary mathematical apparatus, the course aims at providing conceptual tools for a critical evaluation of the methodologies considered.

 a) Descriptive statistics

 • Frequency distributions; histograms and charts.

 • Measures of central tendency; arithmetic mean, geometric mean and harmonic mean; median; quartiles and percentiles.

 • Fixed-base indices and chain indices; Laspayres and Paasche indices.

 • Variability and measures of dispersion; variance and standard deviation; coefficient of variation.

 • Multivariate distributions; scatterplots; covariance; variance of the sum of more variables.

 • Multivariate frequency distributions; conditional distributions; chi-squared index of dependence; index of association C; Simpson’s paradox.